musatirgithub/tasktracker/README.md

 ## Lesson Learned

 - Converting between django - javascript , local - UTC datetime was challenging.
-I've used
+I've used react-datetime-picker in order to convert datetime structure.
+And had to write some javascript code.
+I'm not sure I've used the best practice.
+So I will try to find out what kind of approach do professionals use.

 ### Useful resources